koii-network/docs/quickstart/crawler/task-structure.md

 ### **Implementation Details:**

-- The Twitter adapter takes the environment variables `TWITTER_USERNAME` and `TWITTER_PASSWORD` to authenticate the Twitter session.
+- The adapter takes the environment variables `TWITTER_USERNAME` and `TWITTER_PASSWORD` to authenticate a login session.

 - To validate a round of results from another node, the class retrieves the data from the provided CID.
-It then performs a random check on a predefined threshold of the records against the actual Twitter content.
+It then performs a random check on a predefined threshold of the records against the actual content.
 If any check fails, the validation returns `false`.
 We are using this for our audit step.

 ### **Dependencies:**

-- Twitter Adapter (`./adapters/twitter/twitter.js`): To authenticate and crawl Twitter.
+- Adapter (`./adapters/twitter/twitter.js`): To authenticate and crawl the site.
 - Database Helper (`./helpers/db`): To populate the database with crawl results.
 - Spheron (`@spheron/storage`): To retrieve and manage CIDs.
 - Data Model (`./model/data`): Model for the data.